 About the U.S. Air Force 7467 Locomotive

-The U.S. Air Force 7467 is a robust switching locomotive constructed by the Baldwin Locomotive Works in Philadelphia, PA, in August of 1943 for the U.S. War Department.
-Classified as a VO-1000, it boasts a powerful six-cylinder De La Vergne prime mover and Westinghouse electrical gear, producing an impressive (at the time) 1,000 horsepower.
-Originally one of twenty-six VO-1000 locomotives built by Baldwin for the U.S. War Department, locomotive 7467 later passed to the U.S. Air Force where it served at the Arnold Engineering Development Facility in Tullahoma, Tennessee.
+The U.S. Air Force 7467 is a World War II–era diesel-electric switching locomotive built by Baldwin Locomotive Works in Philadelphia, Pennsylvania, in August 1943 for the U.S. War Department.
+Classified as a VO-1000, it features a six-cylinder De La Vergne prime mover paired with Westinghouse electrical equipment, delivering 1,000 horsepower—an impressive output for its time.

 Specifications: